adremiere-pro/X96Q-H313-Experiments/Discovering Board/Discover.md

 The SOC on the Picture above seem to be the AllWinner H313.

 ### ROM
-The ROM is a JWA60 by Micron Technology Inc.
+The ROM is seem to be a JWA60 by Micron Technology Inc.

 ## Software